Sedan Collides With School Bus On Route 208

 A passenger was injured when a sedan collided with a school bus on Route 208 late Friday morning.

-The sedan got the worst of it, careening off the road and into a wooded area off the northbound highway near Cedar Hill Avenue in Wyckoff.
+The Acura TSX got the worst of it, careening off the road and into a wooded area off the northbound highway near Cedar Hill Avenue in Wyckoff.

 The Wyckoff Volunteer Ambulance Corps took the passenger to The Valley Hospital in Ridgewood with what weren't initially considered life-threatening injuries.